-For $BLACK$, set the voltage of electrode 1 to 2[V] and the voltage of electrode 2 to 0[V], and for $WHITE$, set the voltage of electrode 1 to 0[V] and the voltage of electrode 2 to 2[V]. \figref{colors_flexible} shows how the voltage changes when the $Colors$ are repeated twice.\par
+For $BLACK$, we set the voltage of electrode 1 to 2 V and that of electrode 2 to 0 V; for $WHITE$, we set the voltage of electrode 1 to 0 V and that of electrode 2 to 2 V. \figref{colors_flexible} shows how the voltage changed when the pattern in $Colors$ was repeated twice.\par

-We implemented a display drawing program using Arduino Uno R3 microcomputer.
-This microcomputer can control the output voltage by pulse width modulation (PWM).
-It receives the target heart rate from the standard input of Python running on a computer connected to it and then changes the voltage to the display.
+For display D, we implemented a display drawing program by using the Arduino Uno R3 microcomputer, which could control the output voltage by pulse-width modulation (PWM).
+After receiving the target heart rate from the standard input of Python running on a connected computer, the Arduino Uno changed the voltage to the display.

 \begin{figure}[!t]